solo-io/unik/docs/compilers/README.md

-	SourcesDir string //path to directory containing application source code Args string //arguments to pass to the kernel at runtime MntPoints []string //mount points to expect at runtime }
+	SourcesDir string //path to directory containing application source code Args string //arguments to pass to the kernel at runtime MntPoints []string //mount points to expect at runtime NoCleanup bool //indicates to the compiler not to clean up compilation artifacts after exiting }
 ```